joshbeard/walsh/README.md

 # walsh

-Walsh is a niche CLI wallpaper manager for randomizing images on multiple displays from various configured sources.
+Walsh is a niche CLI and system tray wallpaper manager for randomizing images on multiple displays from various configured sources.
 It supports saving images to lists, blacklisting unwanted images, downloading images, and more, by acting as a wrapper around other tools to query displays and set wallpapers.

 <img align="right" width="256" height="256" src=".doc/image.jpg">